bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

    :scale: 120%
    :align: center

 An engine is required to start a module.
-A module can not process data streams without an engine (that is a .jar file containing required configuration settings) that launches the module ingesting raw data and sends the processed data further in the stream.
+This is a .jar file containing required configuration settings.
+A module is uploaded to the engine, and it is the engine that starts the module to process data streams.
+It launches the module ingesting raw data and then sends the processed data further in the stream.

 .. figure:: _static/engine.png
    :scale: 120%